harbaum/galagino/README.md

 The hardware is built around one of those cheap ESP32 development boards like the ESP32 Devkit V4 depicted in the images below.
 The components needed are listed below.
-If you plan to build the [cabinet](hardware/cabinet) you might want to make sure you order the exact parts listed there to make sure they aren't only electrically compatible but also mechanically.
+If you plan to build the [cabinet](hardware/cabinet) you might want to make sure you [order the exact parts](./hardware) to make sure they aren't only electrically compatible but also mechanically.

 * ESP32 development board (e.g. [Devkit V4](https://www.espressif.com/en/products/devkits/esp32-devkitc))